CALL FOR PAPERS

 Two options are available for authors who wish to submit papers.
-Option 1, which rolled out last year and is designed to streamline the process, allows authors to submit an initial version of their paper in a format that is already appropriate for final submission, instead of submitting the traditional abstract/summary format.
+Option 1 is designed to streamline the process and allows authors to submit an initial version of their paper in a format that is already appropriate for final submission, instead of submitting the traditional abstract/summary format.
 If their papers are selected, authors do not need to do anything further, but have the option of submitting a final revised paper, if they wish.
-Option 2 is the traditional process, followed in previous years, of submitting a 4-page Technical Summary for review, with the final paper being submitted later after notification of acceptance.
+Option 2 is the traditional process of submitting a 4-page Technical Summary for review, with the final paper being submitted later after notification of acceptance.

 Note that content-wise, the submission must contain the abstract and the information listed in the bullet points (1) – (7) below under Option 2.

-The instructions below outline the submission requirements employed in previous years, and can be used instead of Option 1, above.
-If your paper is accepted, you will receive further instructions for filing your final submission by March 15, 2020.
+The instructions below outline the submission requirements and can be used instead of Option 1, above.
+If your paper is accepted, you will receive further instructions for filing your final submission by March 15, 2024.
 Below are the requirements for Option 2:

 Page Headers: Please place the first author’s name and the title of the paper on the top of each page of the submission.